+brisbane times

 POLITICS QUEENSLAND SAME-SEX MARRIAGE

-'Unjust and unfair' marriage laws to change in Queensland
+change in Queensland 'Unjust and unfair' marriage laws to

-By Felicity Caldwell 6 March 2018 - 10:27pm
+By Felicity Caldwell March 6, 2018 - 10.27pm

-Queensland laws will be changed so people who change their gender do not have to divorce their partner.

-Section 22 of the Births, Deaths and Marriages Registration Act currently means that any Queenslander who has undergone sex reassignment surgery has to divorce their partner to have their gender legally recognised.

-The Queensland government will introduce legislation so transgender people do not need to divorce to change their gender
+Queensland laws will be changed so people who change their gender do not have to divorce their their gender legally recognised.
+Section 22 of the Births, Deaths and Marriages Registration Act currently means that any Queenslander who has undergone sex reassignment surgery has to divorce their partner to have their gender The Queensland government will introduce legislation so transgender people do not need to divorce to change Same-sex marriage was legalised in Australia in December, with couples getting married from January.